pymupdf/PyMuPDF-Optional-Material/docs/page.rst

       PDF only: Add a comment icon ("sticky note") with accompanying text.

-      :arg point: the top left point of a 18 x 18 rectangle containing the MuPDF-provided "note" icon.
+      :arg point-like point: the top left point of a 18 x 18 rectangle containing the MuPDF-provided "note" icon.
-      :type point: :ref:`Point`

       :arg str text: the commentary text.
 This will be shown on double clicking or hovering over the icon.
 May contain any Latin characters.